 SIT Title Meaning Page FGB LEOSAR and GEOSAR Incident Alert Messages 121 DOPPLER INTERFERER NOTIFICATION (FGB) These messages are used for notification of 406 MHz interferer signals from a LEOLUT.
-C-17 122 LEOSAR/GEOSAR INCIDENT (NO DOPPLER) (FGB) 406 MHz alert message from an FGB with no Doppler positions.
-An encoded position may or may not be available.
-C-18 123 POSITION CONFLICT (LEOSAR/GEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no Doppler positions for which the encoded position differs by more than the match criteria from one or more previous positions.
-C-18 124 POSITION CONFIRMATION (LEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no Doppler positions that identifies the confirmed position of a 406 MHz alert.
-C-18 125 INCIDENT (LEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
+C-20 122 LEOSAR/GEOSAR INCIDENT (NO DOPPLER) (FGB) 406 MHz alert message from an FGB with no Doppler positions.
+An encoded (i.e., GNSS) position may or may not be available.
+C-21 123 POSITION CONFLICT (LEOSAR/GEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no Doppler positions for which the encoded (i.e., GNSS) position differs by more than the match criteria from one or more previous positions.
+C-21 124 POSITION CONFIRMATION (LEOSAR; ENCODED ONLY) (FGB) 406 MHz alert message from an FGB with no Doppler positions that identifies the confirmed position of a 406 MHz alert.
+C-21 125 INCIDENT (LEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
 The message contains Doppler positions.
-C-19 126 POSITION CONFLICT (LEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
-The message contains Doppler and/or encoded position(s) which may differ from previous position(s) by the match criteria.
-C-19 127 POSITION CONFIRMATION (LEOSAR) (FGB) 406 MHz alert message from an FGB with Doppler positions that identifies the confirmed position of a 406 MHz alert.
-It may or may not contain an encoded position.
-C-19 132 NOTIFICATION OF COUNTRY OF REGISTRATION (LEOSAR/GEOSAR ENCODED ONLY) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
+C-22 126 POSITION CONFLICT (LEOSAR) (FGB) Beacon alert message computed using 406 MHz incident data from an FGB.
+The message contains Doppler and/or encoded (i.e., GNSS) position(s) which may differ from previous position(s) by the match criteria.
+C-22 127 POSITION CONFIRMATION (LEOSAR) (FGB) 406 MHz alert message from an FGB with Doppler positions that identifies the confirmed position of a 406 MHz alert.
+It may or may not contain an encoded (i.e., GNSS) position.
+C-22 132 NOTIFICATION OF COUNTRY OF REGISTRATION (LEOSAR/GEOSAR ENCODED ONLY) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
 This message does not contain independent position data (Doppler position data).
-It may or may not contain an encoded position.
-C-18 133 NOTIFICATION OF COUNTRY OF REGISTRATION (LEOSAR) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
+It may or may not contain an encoded (i.e., GNSS) position.
+C-21 133 NOTIFICATION OF COUNTRY OF REGISTRATION (LEOSAR) (FGB) Message used between MCCs to notify the country of registration of an FGB 406 MHz beacon (NOCR).
 This message contains Doppler position data.
-It may or may not contain an encoded position.
-C-19 134 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (LEOSAR/GEOSAR; ENCODED ONLY) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
-This message only contains an encoded position (i.e., it does not contain Doppler positions).
-This message may or may not contain an encoded position when an updated alert is sent to the RLSP after position confirmation.
-C-18 135 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (LEOSAR/GEOSAR) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
+It may or may not contain an encoded (i.e., GNSS) position.
+C-22 134 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (LEOSAR/GEOSAR; ENCODED ONLY) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
+This message only contains an encoded (i.e., GNSS) position (i.e., it does not contain Doppler positions).
+This message may or may not contain an encoded (i.e., GNSS) position when an updated alert is sent to the RLSP after position confirmation.
+C-21 135 NOTIFICATION OF RETURN LINK SERVICE PROVIDER (LEOSAR/GEOSAR) (FGB) Message used between MCCs to notify the responsible MCC (see note 1) of an FGB 406 MHz beacon with RLS capability.
 This message contains Doppler position data.
-It may or may not contain an encoded position.
-C-19
+It may or may not contain an encoded (i.e., GNSS) position.
+C-22